brevzin/cpp_proposals/118x_spaceship/spaceship-is-compare.md

 `pair<T,U>` is a simple type, we just want the default comparisons.
 Being able to default spaceship is precisely what we want.
 This proposal gets us there, with minimal acrobatics.
 Note that as a result of P1185R0, this would also give us a defaulted `==`, and hence we get all six comparison functions in one go.

-Building on this idea, we can create a wrapper type which defaults `<=>` using these language rules for a single type:
+Building on this idea, we can create a wrapper type which defaults `<=>` using these language rules for a single type, and wrap that into more complex function objects:

     :::cpp
     // a type that defaults a 3-way comparison for T for the given category